enhuiz/lip2wav-dataset/README.md

 ### 1. Download raw videos from YouTube

-Under any empty folder, run the following command:
+Under an empty folder, run the following command:

 ```
 lip2wav-dataset download --splits test --speakers dl
 ```

-This step automatically download the given speaker and split (i.e. train/val/test).
+This step automatically download the specified speaker and split (i.e. train/val/test).
 If not specified, all speakers/splits will be downloaded.

 ### 2. Cut raw videos into intervals

 ```
-lip2wav-dataset cut
+lip2wav-dataset cut ./Dataset
 ```

-This cuts the videos into intervals.
+This cuts the all existing videos into intervals, no need to specify speakers and splits.

 ### 3. Detect faces (optional)

 Note that if you have downloaded the detection files, this step can be skipped.

 ```
-lip2wav-datsaet detect --splits test --speakers dl
+lip2wav-dataset detect --splits test --speakers dl
 ```

 Detect faces from the intervals, generate the cropped frames to the folder under `Dataset/preprocessed` and also a `detection.csv` in the same folder.